gitpress-io/gitpress-docs/source/welcome.md

 date: 2018-12-31
 ---

-# Welcome to GitPress, where code matter.
+# Welcome to GitPress, where code matters.

 GitPress is a place where you can express ideas using both content and code.